 Marketing tools transform intentions into actionable results.

 Good marketing leads to increased profitability and innovation.
-How is this done?
-There are a few ways:
+There are a few ways this is done:

 - Enable a price premium by creating preference